JaneHuang1234/developer-challenge-042026/README.md

 [Week 3](exercises/week3_agent_grounding_tool.ipynb) — Give your agent a grounding tool so it can autonomously retrieve relevant documents before responding.

 [Week 4](exercises/week4_rpt1.md) — Use SAP's RPT-1 foundation model to predict missing data points via regression and classification — no model training required.

+# Troubleshooting
+- If you get a 404 during the grounding process in week 1, change the collection pipeline DATA_REPOSITORY_ID value to "ac26eb33-b4d6-4710-92aa-cff20eb43aad"